-This week we built on our tag rugby skills.
+In week 3 we built on our tag rugby skills.
 Having already learnt about passing the ball and the need to find adequate space, we started to find out about moving forwards in rugby so that we could get as close to our try line as possible (instead of moving backwards towards the opposition's).
 It was tricky not to move once we'd been tagged but we soon got the hang of it and lots of tries were scored.
 Although it was cold outside, we knew it was important to get some exercise so that our bodies stay fit and healthy.

 Playpod creativity!
 (Article 31 - the right to play)

-This week we had lots of creative fun with the items in the Playpod!
+In week 2, we had lots of creative fun with the items in the Playpod!
 Firstly, we made sure that we knew the rules when using the junk, such as being sensible while getting the equipment out and putting it away.
 Once we were sure, we were ready to begin!
 We had lots of fun burning off our extra energy and making new friends across our year group!

 Creating Clans!
 (Article 15 - the right to choose your own friends)

-Today we created our very own clans just like they used to form in the Stone Age!
+In week 1, we created our very own clans just like they used to form in the Stone Age!
 We looked at some example names before creating our own like 'The Weary Wolf Clan' and 'The Ivory Clan'.
 Next we had to design a symbol that would represent us, before going on to design and make an accessory that would unite us.
 We had lots of fun getting creative!